Thomas Lyte

 Thomas Lyte is an English luxury brand specialising in gold and silverware, sporting trophies and objet d'art.

-The company has designed, made or restored many well known trophies and medals, such as football’s FA Cup, golf’s Ryder Cup, rugby’s RBS 6 Nations and Webb Ellis Rugby World Cup, and the Louis Vuitton America's Cup Challenger Playoff Trophy.
+The company has designed, made or restored many well known trophies and medals, such as football’s FA Cup, golf’s Ryder Cup, rugby’s 6 Nations and Webb Ellis Rugby World Cup, and the Louis Vuitton America's Cup Challenger Playoff Trophy.

 Royal Warrant Holders

 In January 2015 Queen Elizabeth II appointed a Royal Warrant to Thomas Lyte as Goldsmiths and Silversmiths.
 Granted for a five-year period to the firm, with founder Kevin Baker as a grantee, the appointment recognises that Thomas Lyte has been a direct supplier and restorer of silverware to the Royal Household since 2010.

 Subsequent to the passing of Queen Elizabeth II, Thomas Lyte were awarded a Royal Warrant as Goldsmiths and Silversmiths to the new King, Charles III, in 2024.

 History and heritage

 Thomas Lyte was founded by Kevin Baker in 2007.

 Its products are designed and created in the company’s London-based gold and silversmith workshops.
 Thomas Lyte is named after the Lyte Jewel, which was made by miniaturist Nicholas Hilliard.